HollowMan6/My-Summer-of-Bitcoin/2022-Cryptoanarchy-Debian/report.md

 The ci can be successful with the previous tests fixing PRs get merged first.

+## Final Deliverables
+After my mentor [@Kixunil](https://github.com/Kixunil)'s review, I began to use `--locked` parameter to make cargo use `cargo.lock` which contains correct versions.
+Also I fixed a security issue, make user account `user` and build/test with `user`, and upload the sha256sum result for the built deb packages afterwards so people can check hashes.

+In addition, I fixed tests for bitcoin-regtest after setting bitcoind nosettings enabled in [PR 205](https://github.com/debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/pull/205).

+The CI runs successfully with the above changes, and everything works fine, nothing left to do.

+## Conclusion
+The Summer of Bitcoin project this time is a great experience for me as I learned a lot about Bitcoin and related DevOps knowledge.

+If you are interested in Bitcoin and would like to start contributing to Cryptoanarchy Debian, with my work, you can easily fork the repo and add more test or new packages by committing the code to your fork's master branch on GitHub, the CI will help you build the deb packages and locate possible errors, no need to setup the developing environment on your computer again.

 ## Summary of PRs submitted
 - [Set bitcoind log file under /var/log](https://github.com/debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/pull/196)
 - [Set bitcoind nosettings enabled by default](https://github.com/debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/pull/197)